Assistive-Technology-Create-Team/plumshum.github.io/README.md

 # Navigating this Repository
 This is where we organize the code for our project.
 This is a README file in the repository.
 It informs you what this repository is all out.
 Repositories track the code and its history.
 Code can be managed and changed in different versions.
-To nagivate changes and different versions, Github uses a system of *branches* and *pull and push requests*
+To nagivate changes and different versions, Github uses a system of managing *branches* and utilizing *pulls and commits*

 # What is the MIT Create [Challenge](https://sites.google.com/view/beaver-works-assistive-tech/create-challenge/the-challenge)?

 # Our Project
-## Summmary
+## Summary
 Create an assistive piece of technology that can sense when a senior is in danger, and communicate the situation to emergency workers

 ## Major Components